-Announcement by SEBS Executive Dean Laura Lawson
+Announcement by SEBS Executive Dean Laura Lawson.

 Dear SEBS & NJAES Community,